getgrav/grav-learn/pages/2/07.api/04.events/doc.md

 }
 ```

 Those values are merged into each serialized user under an `extra` map on `GET /users`, keyed by the column's `field`, so there is no second endpoint to call and no client-side join.
 Only scalars (and null) survive the merge — arrays, objects and oversized values are dropped — and the event is isolated, so a listener that throws degrades to missing values rather than breaking the listing.
-Like filter tabs, columns require the Flex-accounts backend.
+Columns work with both the Flex-accounts backend and the filesystem account store.

 ### Users list row actions